SiaFoundation/siad/cmd/sia-node-scanner/README.md

 There is 1 main goroutine, and 10 worker goroutines.The main routine starts the workers and creates workAssignments which are sent down a channel.
 The workers read from this channel to start scanning different IP addresses.
-When a scan is completed (either succesfully or because an error was encountered) each worker sends a NodeScanResult back down a result channel.
+When a scan is completed (either successfully or because an error was encountered) each worker sends a NodeScanResult back down a result channel.
 The worker then reads from this channel, logging the result and any errors, and creating new work assignments if new IP addresses were discovered.